capi-workgroup/api-evolution/guidelines.rst

 API tiers
 ---------

-Python has several tiers of C API.
+CPython has several tiers of C API.
 The more stable the tier is, the stricter the rules for it are:

 *  For **internal** API (only accessible with ``Py_BUILD_CORE``, or not declared